AlexWang-16/learn_javafx/README.md

 ### JFX04
 An calculator application with interface generated using Scene Builder and learning how to program logic in Model as well as Controller methods for data handling.

+### JFX05
+A simple login screen that takes a username: user and password: pass to display some content.
+If the login information is incorrect, an error message is displayed.